caassis/azure-pipelines/README.md

-# azure-pipelines
-Azure Pipelines for Caassis projects
+# Azure Pipelines for Caassis projects